Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 Gently rub the fruit peels on your teeth for about two minutes.
 Make sure to thoroughly rinse out your mouth and brush your teeth afterward.

 Scientific research proving the effectiveness of using fruit peels to make teeth whiter is lacking.
-However, a study from 2010 looked at the effect of a toothpaste containing 5 percent d-limonene in removing stains from smoking and tea.
+However, a looked at the effect of a toothpaste containing 5 percent d-limonene in removing stains from smoking and tea.
 People who brushed with a toothpaste containing d-limonene combined with a whitening formula twice daily for four weeks significantly reduced smoking stains, though it didn’t remove long-standing smoking stains or tea stains.

 Further studies are needed to determine if d-limonene is effective on its own.